apache/incubator-pegasus/README.md

 ### License and Support

 rDSN is provided on Windows and Linux, with the MIT open source license.
-You can use the "issues" tab in github to report bugs.
+You can use the "issues" tab in GitHub to report bugs.